kshedden/mice_workshop/README.md

 These models could be fit using OLS, GLM, or any other modeling procedure.
 Next, a technique called _predictive mean matching_ (PMM) is used to update the missing values.
 To illustrate, suppose Y(1) is missing.
-We obtain the fitted value Y_hat(i) for i=1, ..., n, and obtain the k closest Y_hat(j) values to Y_hat(i), where k is a tuning parameter of the PMM procedure.
-We then randomly choose on index value from this set, say j*, and update the imputed Y(1) with Y(j*).
+We obtain the fitted values Y_hat(i) for i=1, ..., n, and obtain the k closest Y_hat(j) values to Y_hat(i), where k is a tuning parameter of the PMM procedure.
+We then randomly choose an index value from this set, say j*, and update the imputed Y(1) with Y(j*).
+Each round of MICE cycles through the missing values in some order, updating each of them in this way.
+This produces one imputed data set.
+We then iterate this process, by refitting the imputation models (to the most recently imputed data set), then passing again through all the missing values and imputing each one in turn.
+This process is imputed until the desired number (m) of imputed data sets is obtained.